 FUNDING POLICY - The PERS funding policy has been established by action of the State Legislature.
 State statute requires that plan participants contribute 4.5% of compensation.
-The current combined contribution rate is 17% of annual covered payroll, including the Corporation's contribution of 12.5% which is established by PERS.
-Effective July 1, 2011, an increase in the contribution rate of 2% will raise the Corporation's contribution rate to 14.5%.
-Total contributions to PERS for the years ended June 30, 2011, 2010, and 2009 were \$100,246, \$89,125 and \$87,031, respectively, which consisted of \$73,710, \$63,250 and \$60,922 from the Corporation and \$26,536, \$25,875 and \$26,109 from the covered employees, respectively.
+The current combined contribution rate is 19% of annual covered payroll, including the Corporation's contribution of 14.5% which is established by PERS.
+Effective July 1, 2012, a decrease in the contribution rate of 0.5% lowered the Corporation's contribution rate to 14%.
+Total contributions to PERS for the years ended June 30, 2012, 2011, and 2010 were \$127,274, \$100,246 and \$89,125, respectively, which consisted of \$97,130, \$73,710 and \$63,250 from the Corporation and \$30,144, \$26,536 and \$25,875 from the covered employees, respectively.

 Under the Plan guidelines, if an employee is hired by the Corporation and joins the Plan after they have been previously employed by another state agency, this employee has the ability to make a retroactive purchase of prior service time or "buy-back".
 Under the current contract with the West Virginia Public Defender Services office of the State of West Virginia, the Corporation will only fund the employer portion of such buy-backs on a case by case scenario after consideration by the West Virginia Public Defender Services.
 West Virginia Public Defender Services expressly declines to purchase retroactive service credit.
-For the years ended June 30, 2011 and 2010, the Corporation did not authorize the employer portion of any buy-backs for Plan participants.
+For the years ended June 30, 2012 and 2011, the Corporation authorized the employer portion of one buy-back in the amount of \$21,790 during the year ending June 30, 2012 for one Plan participant.